 Lemon Skunk grows tall and needs lots of vertical space.
 As a result, you need more than a basic grow tent when growing indoors.
 One option is to begin growing this strain indoors before bringing it outside during the flowering stage.

-As the buds grow and the branches stretch, it becomes essential to use support structures to stabilize the plant.
-Install a heavy and durable tomato cage when you transplant the crop to avoid damaging the root system.
+As the buds grow and the branches stretch, support structures become essential to stabilize the plant.
+When you transplant the crop, install a heavy and durable tomato cage to avoid damaging the root system.
 Next, install four metal T-posts spaced equally around each container.
 Make sure you get this step right because the posts support the entire plant.

 Use vinyl-coated wire caging or wire fencing to create horizontal trellising.
 The holes should be 4-6-inch squares.
 Cut the material into a couple of square pieces that are big enough to touch the posts.
 Above the tomato cage, hang the first caging square horizontally by tying the corners to the posts with twine or wire.
 You can also add a secondary horizontal trellis approximately two feet above the first one.